Kwirtz/novelpy/docs/source/usage.rst

    :width: 400

-| Of course the plots are here just to guide you in your analysis and if you want to make some pretty plots yourself you can use the data inside the class instance or from the files.
+| Of course, the plots are here to guide readers in their analysis, to make some pretty plots, one can use the data inside the class instance or from the files.